hull-ships/hull-outgoing-webhooks/assets/readme.md

-  "account": "The Entire Account associated with the user with all it's attributes", "segments": "Every segment the User belongs to, as objects containing unique Segment IDs", "changes": "Every change that caused this user to be recomputed", "events": "The events that triggered the send, if any" //optional }
+  "account": "The Entire Account associated with the user with all it's attributes", "segments": "Every segment the User belongs to, as objects containing unique Segment IDs", "changes": "Every change that caused this user to be recomputed", "events": "The events that triggered the send, if any" // optional }
 ```